 Have you used chemical hair straighteners or hair relaxers at least four times in a year?
-Did you later develop ovarian, or uterine cancer or severe uterine fibroids?
+Did you later develop ovarian or uterine cancer?
 If so, you may be owed compensation.

 What are hair straighteners or relaxers?